tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 void lv_label_set_text(lv_obj_t *label, const char *text);
 ```

-`lv_label_set_text` (same for `set_text`) sets the text on a LittlevGL `label` to a string `text` that's passed to the function.
+`lv_label_set_text` (same for `set_text`) sets the text on a LVGL `label` to a string `text` that's passed to the function.

 _Question: What happens to the string in `text` AFTER the function `lv_label_set_text` returns?_

 _What if `lv_label_set_text` has lazily copied the string pointer (instead of the string contents)?_

-_Will some other LittlevGL function read the string pointer later?_
+_Will some other LVGL function read the string pointer later?_

 Well this will be a problem...
 If our string buffer was allocated on the stack!

 Stack variables will magically disappear when we return from the function.
-If a LittlevGL function attempts to read the string buffer previously allocated on the stack...
+If a LVGL function attempts to read the string buffer previously allocated on the stack...
 Strange things will happen!

 But that's exactly what we did: Allocate the string buffer on the stack...